 It’s true: you can’t see the image immediately.
-You can’t transmit directly from the camera to a blog or Instagram.
+You can’t transmit directly from the camera to a blog or Instagram, and even Buy instagram likes at the same time.
 You can’t instantly share what you’ve just seen, as you can with digital cameras and smartphones.

 But turn that around and you arrive at the need to slow down a bit, contemplate your photography, anticipate the shot and avoid scatter gunning the event.
 Remember, you only have 36 images on one roll of film and they go pretty quickly when you’re used to unlimited space on an SD card.

 How do you see film Leicas cameras being used in a digital age?